Hatfields and McCoys

 Opened in 1928, this 50-bed facility served the Tug Valley Area for 60 Years.
 The hospital was built with funds from selling bonds to the business owners of Williamson.
 All were reportedly paid off by 1939.
 The hospital was named after Wallace J. Williamson, son of Benjamin Williamson who once owned all the land where the city is today.
 The building featured an ER, radiology department, cafeteria, obstetrics unit, multiple surgery rooms, an incinerator, and a pharmacy.

 The old building was used as offices for 26 years (1988-2014) and has remained as a storage space since.
 Uniquely, the area is referred to as "College Hill" because a nurses training school was also located at the hospital.
 Located beside the hospital is the 1937-built nurses residence building which was used until 1949 for their dormitories.
 When the nursing school discontinued, it was used for business offices, laundry, and medical record storage.
+The facility has now been purchased by two locals who will open its doors to the public starting in 2021.

 On May 19, 1920, 13 Baldwin-Felts detectives, including Al and Lee Felts, brothers of one of the agency founders, arrived in the Mingo County town of Matewan on the Tug Fork to evict striking miners and their families from company houses.
 The detectives, under an intermittent drizzle, forced several families, including women and children, from their homes at gunpoint and dumped their belongings out on the road.
 Word of the evictions enraged area miners, who began arming themselves.